Failure or Refusal to Provide a Sample Charge in Winnipeg

 - a proper demand was given and understood;

 - the accused failed or refused to provide a sample, or participate in the SFST or DRE;

 - the accused intended to fail or refuse to provide a sample, or participate in the SFST or DRE; and,

 - there was no reasonable excuse for why the accused failed or refused to provide a sample, or participate in the SFST or DRE.

-Sentencing for Failing or Refusing to Provide a Breath Sample
+Sentencing for Failing or Refusing to Provide a Sample

-• A mandatory minimum jail sentence of 30 and a two year driving prohibition for a second conviction.
+• A minimum jail sentence of 30 days and a two year driving prohibition for a second conviction.

 • A minimum jail sentence of 120 days and a three year driving prohibition for subsequent convictions.